fhoekstra/home-assistant-config/README.md

 * :zap: smart lights:
   * :snake: changing color temperature automatically based on time of day and of year
-  * :ocean: :camel: multi-stage wake-up light sequence, interruptable
+  * :thread: :camel: multi-stage wake-up light sequence, interruptable
   * :camel: Turning lights off while away from home
   * :calendar: :camel: Putting lights in vacation mode, prompted when an appropriate calendar event is detected
 * other: